Debraheem/Massive_star_binaries/Lab2.md

 |:question: DISCUSSION|
 |:--|
 | 1.
 What are the qualitative differences between Case A vs B mass transfer? |
 | 2.
 How does the mass ratio influence the stability of mass transfer and their outcome? |
 | 3.
 We have ignored the effect of winds here.
 How do you think the evolution would change if we added winds on top of binary effects? |

+If you have arrived here, you can pick another Mass and Period from the table or move on to Bonus 1!

 <!-- ## Bonus1 : Evolving to Core-Carbon Depletion